sdcondon/SCClassicalPlanning/src/SCClassicalPlanning.Documentation/wwwroot/md/library-overview.md

       * **`Heuristics`:** contains heuristic implementations for use by search planners.
   * **`ProblemCreation`:** contains types that assist with the creation of problems and their constituent elements.
   * **`ProblemManipulation`:** contains types to assist with the manipulation of problems and their consituent elements.

+  For a full type and member listing, the recommendation is to use the awesome [FuGet package explorer](https://www.fuget.org/packages/SCClassicalPlanning/) tool - though going through [getting started](getting-started.md) first is probably a good idea, if you haven't already.